Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation: Introduction

 \begin{theo}(\cite[Theorem 1]{MR2433703}) For any initial datum $(f_0,u_0)$ satisfying \eqref{eq:BdsInitialDatum} and $M < 8\pi$, there exists at least one global in time weak solution in the sense of Definition~\ref{def:sol} to the Keller-Segel equation \eqref{eq:KS}-\eqref{eq:KSt=0}. \end{theo}

 Our first main result establishes that this framework is also well adapted for the well-posedness issue.

 \begin{theo} For any initial datum $(f_0,u_0)$ satisfying \eqref{eq:BdsInitialDatum} with $M < 8 \pi$, there exists at most one weak solution in the sense of Definition~\ref{def:sol} to the Keller-Segel equation \eqref{eq:KS}-\eqref{eq:KSt=0}.
-This one is furthermore a classical solution in the sense that \beqn f,u \in C^2_b((0,\infty) \times \R^2) \eeqn and satisfies the accurate small time estimate \beqn \forall\, q \in [4/3, 2), \qquad t^{1 - \frac1q} \, \| f (t) \|_{L^{q}} \to 0 \quad\hbox{as}\quad t \to 0. \eeqn Finally, the free energy-dissipation of the free energy identity \eqref{eq:FreeEnergy} holds. \end{theo}
+This one is furthermore a classical solution in the sense that \beqn f,u \in C^2_b((0,\infty) \times \R^2) \eeqn and satisfies the accurate small time estimate \beqn \forall\, q \in (1,\infty), \qquad t^{1 - \frac1q} \, \| f (t) \|_{L^{q}} \to 0 \quad\hbox{as}\quad t \to 0. \eeqn Finally, the free energy-dissipation of the free energy identity \eqref{eq:FreeEnergy} holds. \end{theo}

-Theorem~\ref{theo:uniq} improves the uniqueness result proved in \cite{CLM} in the class of solutions $f \in C([0,T]; $ $L^1_2(\R^2)) \cap L^\infty((0,T) \times \R^2)$ which can be built under the additional assumption $f_0 \in L^\infty(\R^2)$ (see also \cite{MR1654677} where a uniqueness result is established for a related model and the recent works \cite{MR2785976,BGK,CEM} where the well-posedness is proved in some particular regimes).
-Our proof follows a strategy introduced in \cite{FHM} for the 2D viscous vortex model and generalize a similar result obtained in \cite{EM} for the parabolic-elliptic model (which corresponds to the case $\eps=0$).
-It is based on a DiPerna-Lions renormalization process (see \cite{dPL}) which makes possible to get the optimal regularity of solutions for small time \eqref{eq:intro:fto0} and then to follow the uniqueness argument introduced by Ben-Artzi for the 2D viscous vortex model (see \cite{MR1308857,MR1308858}).
-It is worth emphasizing that such an argument is also related to Kato's work on the Navier-Stokes equation (see e.g. \cite{MR760047}).
+Theorem~\ref{theo:uniq} improves the uniqueness result proved in \cite{CLM} in the class of solutions $f \in C([0,T]; $ $L^1_2(\R^2)) \cap L^\infty((0,T) \times \R^2)$, $\forall \, T > 0$, which can be built under the additional assumption $f_0 \in L^\infty(\R^2)$ as well as the uniqueness part of the well-posedness results \cite{Bil98,MR2785976,CEM,BGK} for solutions satisfying \eqref{eq:intro:fto0} which are established in some particular regimes (smallness assumption on the initial datum or on some parameters).
+We also refere to \cite{MR1654677} where a uniqueness result is established for a related model.
+Our proof follows a strategy introduced in \cite{FHM} for the 2D viscous vortex model and generalizes a similar result obtained in \cite{EM} for the parabolic-elliptic model (which corresponds to the case $\eps=0$).
+It is based on a DiPerna-Lions renormalization process (see \cite{dPL}) which makes possible to get the optimal regularity of solutions for small time \eqref{eq:intro:fto0} and then to follow the uniqueness argument introduced by Ben-Artzi for the 2D viscous vortex model (see \cite{MR1308857,MR1308858}) and also used in \cite{Bil98,MR2785976,CEM,BGK} for the parabolic-parabolic Keller-Segel equation.
+Ben-Artzi's argument consists in writing the mild formulation of the difference of two solutions and to establish a contraction estimate for the norm introduced in \eqref{eq:intro:fto0} for $q=4/3$.
+The choice of the exponent $q=4/3$ is crucial and it is made in order to handle the singularity of the force field (thanks to sharp estimates of the smoothing effect of the heat semigroup).
+It is worth emphasizing that such an argument is related to famous Kato's work on the Navier-Stokes equation (see e.g. \cite{MR760047}).

+The smoothing effect and the free energy-dissipation of the free energy identity established in Theorem~\ref{theo:uniq} are natural and physically relevant but new, even for stronger (and possibly local in time) notions of solutions.

 From now on in this introduction, we definitively restrict ourselves to the case $\alpha = 0$ and we focus on the long time asymptotic of the solutions.
 For that last purpose it is convenient to work with self-similar variables.
 We introduce the rescaled functions $g$ and $v$ defined by \beqn f(t,x) := R(t)^{-2} g(\log R(t), R(t)^{-1} x), \quad u(t,x) := v(\log R(t), R(t)^{-1} x), \eeqn with $R(t) := (1 + t)^{1/2}$.
 For these new unknowns, the rescaled parabolic-parabolic Keller-Segel system reads \bear && \partial_t g = \Delta g + \nabla ({1 \over 2} \, x \, g - g \, \nabla v) \quad \hbox{in} \quad (0,\infty) \times \R^2, \\ &&\eps \partial_t v = \Delta v + g + {\eps \over 2} \, x \cdot \nabla v \quad \hbox{in} \quad (0,\infty) \times \R^2. \eear